-'''

 machine.disable_irq()

-'''

 Disable interrupt requests.
-Returns the previous IRQ state: False/True for disabled/enabled IRQs respectively.
-This return value can be passed to enable_irq to restore the IRQ to its original state.
+Returns the previous IRQ state which should be considered an opaque value.
+This return value should be passed to the enable_irq function to restore interrupts to their original state, before disable_irq was called.

-machine.enable_irq(state=True)
+machine.enable_irq(state)